Archives and Special Collections

 'So that they may have life'

-This community project, based in Archives and Special Collections, will tell the story of the founding and early history of the University of Leicester.
+This community project, which ran from 2020-21, uncovered and shared stories from the founding and early history of the University of Leicester.

-Working with volunteers the project will explore our archives and make exciting new discoveries about the people and events that made our University.
+Working with volunteers the project explored our archives and made new discoveries about the people and events that have shaped our University.

 Our activities